-Cloud-based subscription platforms have fast become integral to business growth, thanks to their scalability, affordability, security measures, and even their reduced demands on IT teams.

-As a result, the amount being spent on these SaaS applications has increased substantially.
-So much so that Gartner forecasts end-user spending on cloud application services to surpass $171 million in 2022.
+the amount being spent on these SaaS applications has increased substantially.
+So much so that Gartner forecasts end-user spending on cloud application services to surpass $171 billion in 2022.
 That’s up 42% from 2020.

 Is this any surprise, given that there are now around 25,000 SaaS companies across the globe?

 But with organizations now using an average of 110 software applications, not to mention wasting $2.32 million per year on unused SaaS licenses, it’s evident that SaaS usage can rapidly scale, and that SaaS spend can very quickly become unmanageable.

 Especially when many tools are purchased without IT and finance teams being made aware.

 So the question is, how as a business should you manage all this SaaS stress?

 In this guide, we’ll walk you through some best practices for managing SaaS spend, covering everything from procurement to renewals.

 Why is SaaS spend optimization important?

 So, why is it important to manage your SaaS spend?

 According to Flexera’s State of ITAM 2022 report, almost a third of all SaaS software spend is wasted across organizations.
 Our own data further confirms this, with 33% of SaaS licenses going underutilized within the average company — as high as 52% in Sales teams.

 The potential for substantial cost savings is not the only reason to invest in spend management.
 Without total visibility and control over your SaaS operations, you’re not only at risk of wasting a significant amount of time and money — you’re also putting your organization at risk of security and compliance issues.

-Output | Cloud-based subscription platforms have fast become integral to business growth, thanks to their scalability, affordability, security measures, and even their reduced demands on IT teams.